 This rule does not provide for any amounts which may be paid as Moto Money to any individual class during qualifying motos.

-The BMXNZ SuperSeries payout may differ from this table.
+The BMXNZ SuperTour pay out may differ from this table.

 1.035 Trophy Allocation

 For the BMXNZ Major Meetings - National Championships, North and South Island Titles, trophies will be presented to the top three placed riders.